jchome/PSP-SimpleGame/README.md

 I would like to try on a some small hardware the game creation.
 I've started with the fantasy-console Pyxel ("Pyxel is a retro game engine for Python" - https://github.com/kitao/pyxel), but the result was too limited.

-Screenshot of the recent update:
+Screenshot of the recent update, taken from the PPSSPP emulator (https://www.ppsspp.org/):
 ![screenshot](documentation/screenshot-01.png "Recent screenshot")